How can Lorna help you?

 Nutritional therapy is a step-by-step process, often working towards not one but many goals or outcomes, and several sessions are therefore required in order to complete this process.
 The work you do with a practitioner is deliberately intensified to help you reach a position of balance in a shorter period of time allowing far greater progress than you would generally achieve by yourself in a much longer period.
 It varies from client to client but, commonly, a client should have a follow-up appointment within 4-5 weeks of the initial consultation.
 This can be followed by a further consultation 4-5 weeks later and an additional follow-up appointment 6-8 weeks after that.
 Further follow-ups may be necessary and mutually agreed.
 Please expect the need to book at least two sessions following your first appointment.
 You may then be placed on a maintenance plan once the intensified months are completed.
 Lorna’s ethos is very much to give you the necessary tools to let your body take care of itself in the longer term, and so that you have a feeling of control over your body and life.

-Follow-up consultations are usually 30 minutes, but you can also book a 45 minute or one hour follow-up.
 These appointments offer an opportunity to ask questions about your ongoing programme, discuss any changes you are experiencing, go through any test results and more.
 You will receive another updated and adjusted plan after any follow-up consultation.